chef-boneyard/chef-rfc/new/rfcXXX-policyfile-endpoint.md

 policy group, policy name, and policyfile lock revision will be created if any does not exist.

+Policyfile lock revisions may not be updated.
+When the server already has a Policyfile lock document with the same `revision_id` as given in the request body, the effect of the request is to set the current active revision of `:policy_name` for the given `:policy_group_name` to the revision specified in the request body and ignore the other fields in the request body.

 ##### `POST /policy_groups/:policy_group_name/policies/:policy_name`

 Sets the current active revision of `:policy_name` for the `:policy_group_name`